jhungerman/OM596CapstoneRep/MainNotesMD.md

 # Data Exploration
 - ~~Initial data set has 57 variables and 14192 observations when moved to Enterprise Miner 14.1~~
-- Data has 67 variables and 11845 observations
+- Data has 64 variables and 11844 observations
+	- Added 3 SAS Sets:
+		- Full set
+		- Qualified / Accepted Only
+		- Disqualified
 - A few records had NULL in NALCode.
 Used DeedType to dtermine actual status
 	- One record had null for both.
 Delete
 - Reviewed data and determined further data cleansing was necessary.
 Move back.